- Mark Schipper

 The NCAA during the four decades of Byers’ leadership, and Notre Dame under the powerful joint leadership of president Hesburgh and athletic director Ned Joyce, never did get along.
 They were cordial frenemies, full of toothy smiles and tepid well wishes to paper over a deep mistrust and even disdain.
 The Fighting Irish never stopped believing the NCAA was exercising illegitimate power over the sport, while the NCAA believed Notre Dame considered itself too good for the association.

-For many years college football was covered best by the American Broadcasting Company under the leadership of its legendary executive, Roone Arledge.
-Arledge had a strange, combative, but working relationship with Byers, who proved to be one of the most eccentric power players in the history of American sport.
+For many years college football was covered best by the ABC under the leadership of its legendary executive, Roone Arledge.
+Arledge had an oddball, highly combative, but working relationship with Byers, who proved to be one of the most eccentric power players in the history of American sport.
 Because Byers treated television negotiations like a rolling war, Arledge kept his strange enemy close at all times.

 Arledge vindicated Notre Dame's suspicions in his autobiography, published many years after the original players had retired or died, when he described how Byers developed a method for ostracizing the Fighting Irish from important decisions: